-- Visit England/Visit Britain latest information and how Government and its agencies are managing it specific to the tourism industry.
+- Visit England/Visit Britain latest information is specific to the tourism industry.
 A dedicated page on their Business Advice Hub signposts tourism businesses to the latest Government health advice, how to manage staff, cleaning guidance and financial support.

 - VisitEngland's ‘We’re Good To Go’ industry standard enables businesses to reassure your customers that you are adhering to Government and public health guidelines and have carried out a COVID-19 risk assessment.
 Complete a self-assessment via the online platform to receive a certification for your business and the ‘We’re Good To Go’ mark to display on your premises and online.

-- Scarborough Borough Council has pulled together a comprehensive list of support available to tourism businesses on its Discover Yorkshire Coast website as has Ryedale District Council.
+- Ryedale District Council has pulled together a comprehensive list of support available to tourism businesses.

 - The Visit York Members and Partners web page provides key updates and useful resources.

 - Welcome to Yorkshire's Business Support pages include updates, toolkits and examples of best practice from across the industry

 - We'd love to know if you're a food business operating special services within your local community.
 Email firstname.lastname@example.org to be added to our interactive map.